Valve No. 10

 Valve No. 10 is an album by the American jazz violinist Billy Bang recorded in 1988 and released on the Italian Soul Note label.

 Reception

-The Allmusic review by Scott Yanow awarded the album 2½ stars stating "Bang combines a strong technique with a primitive sound and it may take listeners a little while to get used to his tone".
+The editors of AllMusic awarded the album 2½ stars, and reviewer Scott Yanow stated: "Bang combines a strong technique with a primitive sound and it may take listeners a little while to get used to his tone".